soliantconsulting/SimpleFM/doc/src/getting-started.md

 # Running your first query

-To retrieve data from your file maker server, you can use the result set client to execute abitrary commands.
-It will automatically populate an array with the records it receives based on the meta data the file maker server returns with every response.
+To retrieve data from your FileMaker Server, you can use the result set client to execute abitrary commands.
+It will automatically populate an array with the records it receives based on the meta data the FileMaker Server returns with every response.
 This means that any date or time based field is cast to a `DateTimeImmutable` object, any number is cast to a `Decimal` object and file containers are cast to a `StreamInterface`.